MatthijsKamstra/haxejs/01jquery/about.md

 So how will that work with Haxe?

-Okay here it gets difficult, so if you don't want to be confussed, press [here to jump to the diffence](#jquery)
+Okay here it gets difficult, so if you don't want to be confused, press [here to jump to the difference](#jquery)

 ----